 Shibuya & Ebisu

-Afuri in Ebisu popularized yuzu shio ramen — a light, citrus-accented bowl that’s become one of Tokyo’s most recognizable styles.
-The original shop is tiny with constant queues, but it’s expanded to multiple locations.
-Hayashi in Shibuya is a rising star known for impeccable shoyu ramen with a clean, poultry-based broth.
-For tsukemen lovers, Tsukemen Gonokami Seisakujo near Shibuya station offers a unique Italian-influenced version with tomato and seafood.
+Afuri in Ebisu popularized yuzu shio ramen, a light, citrus-lifted bowl that’s become one of Tokyo’s most recognizable styles (around ¥1,200).
+The original shop is tiny with constant queues, but it has spread to several branches.
+Hayashi in Shibuya is a rising name for clean, poultry-based shoyu.
+For tsukemen, Gonokami Seisakujo near Shibuya station does an unusual Italian-leaning version with tomato and prawn that’s worth crossing town for.

 Ikebukuro

-Ikebukuro is a ramen powerhouse, largely thanks to Taishoken, the birthplace of tsukemen.
-The original shop in Higashi-Ikebukuro still serves the classic version — thick noodles with a sweet-sour dipping broth — and remains a pilgrimage site for ramen enthusiasts.
-Ramen Jiro Ikebukuro is one of the most accessible branches of the legendary Jiro chain, famous for its absurdly large portions of thick noodles, garlic, pork fat, and bean sprouts.
-Be warned: Jiro is an extreme experience, not for the faint of appetite.
+Ikebukuro is a tsukemen heavyweight thanks to Taishoken, the birthplace of the style.
+The original shop in Higashi-Ikebukuro still serves the classic — thick noodles with a sweet-sour dipping broth — and remains a pilgrimage (about ¥900).
+Ramen Jiro Ikebukuro is one of the more approachable branches of the legendary Jiro chain, famous for absurdly large portions of thick noodles, garlic, pork fat, and bean sprouts for around ¥800.
+Be warned: Jiro is an extreme sport, not a light lunch.
+Learn the call (“yasai mashi, ninniku” for extra veg and garlic) before you sit.

 Ginza & Tokyo Station

-Kagari is hidden in a Ginza back alley, serving a stunning chicken paitan (creamy chicken broth) that earned it Michelin Bib Gourmand recognition.
-The intimate u-shaped counter seats barely a dozen.
-At Tokyo Station, Ramen Street (Tokyo Ramen Yokocho) in the underground Yaesu area gathers eight top ramen shops from across Japan under one roof — it’s an excellent sampler if you can’t decide on a style.
-Rokurinsha here specializes in rich, seafood-pork tsukemen with perpetual lines.
+Kagari hides in a Ginza back alley and serves a stunning chicken paitan that earned a Michelin Bib Gourmand; the u-shaped counter seats barely a dozen, so the queue forms early (about ¥1,100).
+At Tokyo Station, Tokyo Ramen Street in the underground Yaesu area gathers eight top shops from across Japan in one corridor — an excellent sampler if you can’t commit to a style.
+Rokurinsha there draws the longest line for its rich seafood-pork tsukemen; go before 11am or after 2pm to dodge the worst of it.

 Roppongi & Azabu

-Iruka Tokyo in Roppongi feels more like a high-end kappo restaurant than a ramen shop, with a sleek wooden counter and private room.
-Their refined bowls are worth the premium.
-For late-night ramen (a Tokyo tradition), Tenkaippin near Roppongi crossing serves thick, almost stew-like chicken broth until the early hours — the perfect cure after a night out.
+Iruka Tokyo in Roppongi feels more like a high-end kappo restaurant than a ramen shop, with a sleek wooden counter and a private room; the refined bowls justify the premium (¥1,300 and up).
+For the classic post-drinking bowl, Tenkaippin near Roppongi crossing ladles out a thick, almost stew-like chicken broth into the early hours — the cure after a night out.

-Ogikubo is historically known as the birthplace of Tokyo-style shoyu ramen.
-Harukiya, operating since 1949, serves the textbook version: clear chicken-and-fish-based shoyu broth with thin noodles.
-It’s a trip back in time and essential eating for ramen historians.
-The surrounding area has dozens of shops riding on this legacy, making it worth a dedicated ramen crawl.
+Ogikubo, a few stops west of Shinjuku on the Chuo line, is the historic home of Tokyo-style shoyu ramen.
+Harukiya has been at it since 1949 and serves the textbook version: a clear chicken-and-fish shoyu broth with thin noodles, for around ¥900.
+It’s a trip back in time and essential eating for anyone curious about where Tokyo ramen began.
+The surrounding blocks are dotted with shops riding that legacy, which makes the area a natural mini ramen crawl.

 Asakusa & East Tokyo